alflennik/use-flow/documentation/tutorial.md

   )
 ```

-This change allows us to load more pictures just by clicking.
+This change allows us to load more pictures just by clicking!

 However, I am noticing that the fact you can click the image is not that obvious.
 Let's make the cursor change when you mouse over the image: